Logiqx/gps-guides/devices/esp-gps/README.md

 The device provides superior data quality compared to the popular [Locosys](../locosys/README.md) devices and modern smart / sports watches from the likes of COROS, Garmin, Suunto and Polar.

-Recent developments and community participation can be found on [Seabreeze.com](https://www.seabreeze.com.au/forums/Windsurfing/Gps/Another-DIY-GPS-logger-approach).
+The code is now open source and can be found on [GitHub](https://github.com/RP6conrad/ESP-GPS-Logger).
+Recent news and community participation can be found on [Seabreeze.com](https://www.seabreeze.com.au/forums/Windsurfing/Gps/Another-DIY-GPS-logger-approach).

 Full details of the [ESP-GPS](https://tinyurl.com/yc87n4p5), including the [DIY](https://en.wikipedia.org/wiki/Do_it_yourself) instructions are available in a Google document.